dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 <!-- TODO: Add information for controller-based apps in this section -->

 By default, all endpoints that are defined in an app are documented in the generated OpenAPI file.
-Minimal APIs supports two strategies for excluding a given endpoint from the OpenAPI document, using:
+Minimal APIs support two strategies for excluding a given endpoint from the OpenAPI document, using:

 * <xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.ExcludeFromDescription%2A>
 * <xref:Microsoft.AspNetCore.Routing.ExcludeFromDescriptionAttribute>